Phenethylamine: Substituted derivatives

 is simply phenethylamine with a hydroxyl group attached to the 3 and 4 position of the benzene ring.
 Several notable recreational drugs, such as MDMA (ecstasy), methamphetamine, and cathinones, are also members of the class.
 All of the substituted amphetamines are phenethylamines, as well.

 Pharmaceutical drugs that are substituted phenethylamines include phenelzine, phenformin, and fanetizole, among many others.

+The N-methylated derivative of phenethylamine is N-methylphenethylamine.

+Analogues

+Analogues of phenethylamine with the ethylamine side chain extended or shortened include phenylpropylamine and benzylamine.
+Another related analogue is phenylalaninol.

 Synthesis

 One method for preparing β-phenethylamine, set forth in J. C. Robinson and H. R. Snyder's Organic Syntheses (published 1955), involves the reduction of benzyl cyanide with hydrogen in liquid ammonia, in the presence of a Raney-Nickel catalyst, at a temperature of 130 °C and a pressure of 13.8 MPa.
 Alternative syntheses are outlined in the footnotes to this preparation.

-A much more convenient method for the synthesis of β-phenethylamine is the reduction of ω-nitrostyrene by lithium aluminum hydride in ether, whose successful execution was first reported by R. F. Nystrom and W. G. Brown in 1948.
+A much more convenient method for the synthesis of β-phenethylamine is the reduction of ω-nitrostyrene by lithium aluminium hydride in ether, whose successful execution was first reported by R. F. Nystrom and W. G. Brown in 1948.

 Phenethylamine can also be produced via the cathodic reduction of benzyl cyanide in a divided cell.

 Assembling phenethylamine structures for synthesis of compounds such as epinephrine, amphetamines, tyrosine, and dopamine by adding the beta-aminoethyl side chain to the phenyl ring is possible.
 This can be done via Friedel-Crafts acylation with N-protected acyl chlorides when the arene is activated, or by Heck reaction of the phenyl with N-vinyloxazolone, followed by hydrogenation, or by cross-coupling with beta-amino organozinc reagents, or reacting a brominated arene with beta-aminoethyl organolithium reagents, or by Suzuki cross-coupling.